familyfriendlymikey/blender-vse/README.md

 - `d` to duplicate strips.
 - `Ctrl + Alt + p` to set render region to selection.
 - `Right Click` an option with many strips selected > `apply to selected` to apply that value to all selected strips.
+- `Up/Down arrow` will move to nearest keyframes.
+- `Home` key will zoom your project to fit the view.
+- `Something` will crossfade the selected strips.
+Make sure you don't include audio.

 ## Misc
 - Meta strips give some unique transform workflows.